roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

  Rubbing the slime around her tummy and thighs, the mixture of his sperm and their sweat and her cuntjuices, Fallon grinned to herself.
 How lucky was she - - not only finding a married man who wanted to cheat on his wife with a girl her age, but one who'd let her fuck other men too!

  Now, she just had to find other men to fuck!
-Report_Story #1